aaronnorby/reduction/README.md

 creators (in `actions/index.jsx`), which requires Thunk middleware so that an action creator can return a function rather than an object as it normally would.

+Note the addition of a `routing` reducer that enables the use of `redux-simple-router` to enable things like the `pushPath` action creator (which is passed to our main App element) and keeping the Redux store and routes in sync.

 ## `src/actions/index.jsx`

 Action types are declared and exported at the top and these are followed by action